microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

   complex task definitions.
 Notably, with the ability to prompt the user for different inputs, for different parameter values.
 This is something that would play well off of [#12927]
+* We may want to consider a future property of snippets like `shell`, which specifies which shells a snippet can be used with.
+We could then only filter to the snippets that will work with the current shell.
+This is left for the future because we don't have a reliable way of knowing what shell application the user is currently running.
+* We may want to consider promoting `sendInput` actions to a top-level `snippets` array in `settings.json` in the future.
+That might make sharing them from one user's settings, to a `.wt.json`, and back, a little easier.

 #### Community Snippets